Camponotus japonicus: Appearance

 The 12-millimeter-long male has a longer and straighter antennae and a slimmer body.
 Unlike the workers, both the queen and the male has three ocelli.

 The workers are divided into three subcastes based on their size, which varies from 6 to 15 millimeters.
 The largest subcaste of workers is also called the soldier.

 Range

-Camponotus japonicus inhabits a wide range, including Japan, Korea, Pakistan, the Philippines, China, Mongolia and Russia (Siberia).
+Camponotus japonicus inhabits a wide range, including Japan, Korea, Pakistan, Iran, The Philippines, China, Mongolia and Russia (Siberia).
 It was first identified in India in the state of Arunachal Pradesh in the Tawang district near Kitpi lake, at an elevation of 1700 meters.

 Parasitism

 This ant serves as a host species for the parasite, Niphanda fusca.
 The butterfly species will release cuticular hydrocarbons (CHCs) that mimic the CHC of the adult male ant.
 The ant will then adopt the third instar larva of N. fusca into its nest, feed it mouth-to-mouth, and raise it on its own.
 This behavior is an example of brood parasitism and obligate parasitism.

+It hosts Polyrhachis lamellidens as a parasite too.